kahunacohen/real-world-fp/README.md

 ```

 ## Last Words
-We've accomplished addressing the deficiencies of the procedural style code we wrote at the beginning of the post.
-The
+We've accomplished addressing the deficiencies of the object-oriented, procedural style code we wrote at the beginning of the post.
+The functional implementation:
-functional implementation:

-1. is more concise, making it easier to quickly grasp and more likely to be correct.
+1. is more concise, making it easier to grasp and more likely to be correct.
 There is no unnecessary fluff relating to classes etc. The code is declarative.
 It reads like a spec rather than a cryptic set of instructions.
 1. doesn't rely on or mutate variables outside each function's scope.
+1. doesn't mutate any local variables.
 1. is more modular.
 We can easily mix and match functions to achieve specialization instead of using complex inheritance hierarchies.
-1. Writing tests is easy because we've walled off side-effects from the rest of the code.
-Asserting correct behavior
+1. Writing tests is easy because each function is pure, small and specialized.
+We've pushed side-effects off to the periphery of the program and if necessary can test that in isolation from the core of our program.

-of pure functions is way easier than checking side-effects.
+There are some more issues to discuss, however.
+How do we easily debug function compositions?
+What about error handling?
+We'll take a look at these and more in subsequent posts.